cerndb/dist-keras/README.md

 We would like to refer the reader to the `workflow.ipynb` notebook in the examples folder.
 This will give you a complete introduction to the problem of distributed deep learning, and will guide you through the steps that have to be executed.

+Furthermore, we would also like to show how you exactly should process "big" datasets.
+This is shown in the examples starting with the prefix ```example_```.
+Please execute them in the provided sequence.

 ### Spark 2.0

 If you want to run the examples using Apache Spark 2.0.0 and higher.
 You will need to remove the line containing `sqlContext = SQLContext(sc)`.
 We need to do this because in Spark 2.0+, the SQLContext, and Hive context are now merged in the Spark session.